miscoined/pianobarkeep/README.md

+## DISCONTINUED
+No longer developing this as Pandora has stopped providing support to Australia :(

 # Pianobarkeep

 pianobarkeep is a bash script that interacts with [pianobar](https://github.com/PromyLOPh/pianobar) through command-line arguments.
 It's designed specifically for use as a background program that can be controlled with a few keybindings.